alextbradley/alextbradley.github.io/_pages/communications.md

 Communications is the name I give to all output which isn't papers: talks/conferences, outreach, and other writing.
 If you have a better name for this, please let me know!

 ### Talks/Conferences
 Below is a list of seminars and conference presentations I have given (or will give soon)
+* 12/2025 Monash EAE Seminar, Melbourne, Australia
+* 12/2025 IMAS, University of Tasmania, Hobart, Australia
 * 05/2025 European Geophysical Union General Assembly, Vienna, Austria
 * 12/2024 (**Invited**) American Geophysical Union Annual Meeting, Washington DC, USA
 * 10/2024 (**Invited**) Quantitative Climate and Environmental Science Seminars, Cambridge, UK